-The result of this meticulous and painstaking polishing process is one of the easiest-to-sip sakes you’ll ever encounter.
+Dassai 23 features one of the most impressive rice-polishing ratios imaginable: 23 percent.
+The result of this meticulous & painstaking polishing process is one of the easiest-to-sip sakes in the world.

 Pouring Dassai 23 into your ochoko releases a spring-like bloom of floral aromatics.
-Upon sipping, you’ll experience a gentle cascade of peach, pear, and melon on the tongue.
+Upon sipping this easy-to-drink sake, you'll experience a gentle cascade of peach, pear, and melon on the tongue.

 This top-rated junmai daiginjo sake is the perfect pairing for seafood like squid, oysters, scallops, and octopus.

-One of the most dynamic “craft” junmai daiginjo sakes, Hakkaisan Kowagura reflects nearly hundred years of brewing experience in its smooth and clean brew.
+Hakkaisan Kowaggura is one of the most dynamic "craft" junmai daiginjo sakes.
+It reflects nearly hundred years of brewing experience in its smooth and clean brew.

 Both the flavor profile and body of this small-batch daiginjo are well-balanced.
 It's neither too sweet nor too acidic.

-The flavors pair superbly with sushi, sashimi, and other Japanese fish plates, as well as richer international cuisine like Italian or French.
+The flavors pair superbly with sushi, sashimi, and other Japanese fish plates.
+It's also good match for as richer international cuisine like Italian or French.

 Wakatake Onikoroshi "Demon Slayer"

-With a name that translates to “Demon Slayer,” it’s hardly a surprise that Wakatake Onikoroshi has made a splash in the international junmai daiginjo sake scene.
+With a name translating to "Demon Slayer," it's no surprise that Wakatake Onikoroshi made a splash worldwide.
+It's become one of the most famous brews in the international junmai daiginjo sake scene.

 Serve Wakatake Onikoroshi "Demon Slayer" alongside homemade sushi, sashimi and light salads to see it shining at its best.

-One of the best-selling junmai daiginjo sakes outside of Japan, Yaegaki Mu draws you in with unique tropical aromatics and a rich palate of fruity flavors.
+Yaegaki Mu is one of the best-selling junmai daiginjo sakes outside of Japan.
+This premium sake draws you in with unique tropical aromatics and a rich palate of fruity flavors.

-In the nose, hints of coconut mixed with pineapple present themselves, preempting tastings of Asian and pear and white grapes without the sharp acidity.
+In the nose, hints of coconut mixed with tropical fruits like pineapple present themselves.
+They preempt tastes of Asian pear and white grapes without the sharp acidity.

 The very accessible Yaegaki Mu pairs wonderfully with fish & seafood like shrimp or crab.